richardwalkerdev/vaulttester/README.md

     VAULT_URL = get_env_value('VAULT_URL')
 ```

-It includes a function for retrieving values and kindly prompts you if not set.
+It includes a function for retrieving values and prompts you if not set.
 The application needs the `VAULT_TOKEN` to authenticate with Vault and the `VAULT_URL` to know where the Vault end-point lives.

 In the "development" environment, set them before running the local development python server: